 Its largest markets were Germany (accounting for around 25 per cent of sales) and Great Britain (over 20 per cent), followed by Italy, France and Japan.
-At the end of 2018 the BMW 1 Series broke through the 1.3 million customers barrier, strengthening its status as an important volume-selling model for the BMW brand.
+In spring 2019 the second generation of the BMW 1 Series broke through the 1.3 million customers barrier, strengthening its status as an important volume-selling model for the BMW brand.

-Exterior.
+05/2019 Page 4 Exterior.
 Contemporary design with new proportions and clear lines.